-For FY2015/16, net cash from operating activities stood at THB 4,071.26mn, compared to FY2014/15 at THB 4,076.33mn, falling by THB 5.08mn notwithstanding there was an increase in net assets resulting from operations this year.
-The main reasons were the net purchase of investment in securities, the payment of account payable from the net revenue purchase and transfer agreement, other accounts payable and accrued expenses, including unrealised gains on investments.
-These resulted in the decrease in net cash from operating activities.
+For FY2016/17, net cash from operating activities stood at THB 4,598.70mn, growing by THB 527.44mn, compared to net cash from operating activities for FY2015/16 at THB 4,071.26mn notwithstanding there was a decrease in net assets resulting from operations this year.
+The main reasons were as described below;

+- Net sales of investments in securities this year, contrary to net purchases of investments in securities last year - Lower payment of account payable from the net revenue purchase and transfer agreement, and other payables and accrued expenses, thus made cash increased - Lower net unrealised gains on investments (non-cash item), thus lower deducting net cash from operating activities

+Yet partially offset by

+- Lower amortisation of deferred units issuance cost (non-cash expense), thus lower increase in net cash from operating activities

-For FY2015/16, uses of capital were from net cash used in financing activities of THB 4,115.27mn for the payment of capital decrease to the unitholders of THB 277.82mn and the payment of dividend to the unitholders of THB 3,837.45mn, increasing by THB 69.46mn from FY2014/15.
+For FY2016/17, uses of capital were from net cash used in financing activities of THB 4,607.25mn for the payment of capital decrease to the unitholders of THB 370.43mn and the payment of dividend to the unitholders of THB 4,236.82mn, increasing by THB 491.98mn from FY2015/16.